mesosphere/marathon/README.md

     ./bin/start --master local --zk zk://localhost:2181/marathon

-(Note that Mesos 0.19.0 has a bug which prevents frameworks from launching an in-process master.
-To get around this, launch the Mesos master separately and set `--master localhost:5050`.)

 ### Running in Production Mode

 The following command launches Marathon on Mesos in *production mode*.
 Point your web browser to